Skip to content

 Common Setup Notes

-All six entries on this page are MindRoom-native orchestration features rather than third-party OAuth integrations.
-Only [claude_agent] has tool-specific credential fields. [delegate] and [self_config] can be added automatically based on agent config, so they are not limited to explicit tools: entries. agents.<name>.delegate_to auto-enables [delegate] when the list is non-empty and the current delegation depth is below the hard limit of 3. agents.<name>.allow_self_config or defaults.allow_self_config auto-enables [self_config]. [config_manager] and [self_config] both save changes by revalidating the full runtime config before rewriting config.yaml. [subagents] requires a live Matrix tool runtime context with room_id, requester_id, Matrix client access, and a writable storage path. [openclaw_compat] is a config preset, not a runtime toolkit.
+All eight entries on this page are MindRoom-native orchestration features rather than third-party OAuth integrations.
+Only [claude_agent] has tool-specific credential fields. [delegate] and [self_config] can be added automatically based on agent config, so they are not limited to explicit tools: entries. agents.<name>.delegate_to auto-enables [delegate] when the list is non-empty and the current delegation depth is below the hard limit of 3. agents.<name>.allow_self_config or defaults.allow_self_config auto-enables [self_config]. [config_manager] and [self_config] both save changes by revalidating the full runtime config before rewriting config.yaml. [subagents] requires a live Matrix tool runtime context with room_id, requester_id, Matrix client access, and a writable storage path. [dynamic_workflow] requires a live tool runtime context, a writable storage path, and a configured agent model. [report_publishing] requires a live tool runtime context, a writable storage path, and an authorized report source. [openclaw_compat] is a config preset, not a runtime toolkit.
 Config.expand_tool_names() expands presets and implied tools while deduping and preserving order.
 For [openclaw_compat], that means matrix_message is added directly and attachments is added indirectly through Config.IMPLIED_TOOLS.

 [subagents]